Large induced acyclic and outerplanar subgraphs of 2-outerplanar graph: Introduction

 \subsection{Outline of our results}

 In this paper, we show that 2-outerplanar graphs have vertex arboricity at most 2, thus showing that they satisfy the Albertson-Berman Conjecture and closing the gap for planar graphs with vertex arboricity 2 versus 3 left by Raspaud and Wang's work (Section~\ref{sec:2-2}).
-We also show that every 2-outerplanar graph has an induced outerplanar graph on at least two-thirds of its vertices and propose a few related conjectures (Section~\ref{sec:2-to-1}).
+We also show that every 2-outerplanar graph has an induced outerplanar graph on at least two-thirds of its vertices, assuming the connected components of the inner layer are two-connected and propose a few related conjectures (Section~\ref{sec:2-to-1}).